bean-mhm/Saffron/README.md

 ![screenshot](./images/add-view-transform.jpg)

-From here, you're on your own.
+13. From here, you're on your own.
 Try all the different nodes Saffron provides.
 Make some pretty art!

-> [!NOTE]
-> I admit this is a lengthy process.
-If you know of a better way, please create
-> an issue to tell me about it.

 # Contribution